-There is so much to see and do during your stay at Vanora’s Cottages: whether it’s exploring the local area or using it as a base for exploring further afield, and there really is something for everyone.
+There is so much to see and do during your stay at Vanora’s Cottages: whether it’s exploring the local area or using it as a base for exploring further afield, there really is something for everyone.

 The Cateran Trail is a 65 mile circular route which starts and ends in Blairgowrie, and passes through Alyth.
 Based on ancient drovers paths it takes you through some of the loveliest countryside in the area.
 It is a great blend of riverside and woodland, open moorland and glimpses of the Highlands.
 You don’t have to walk it all on one go of course: it can be split into 5 or 6 walks ranging from 4 to 7 hours in length.
 We can arrange pick up and drop off throughout the stages if required.
-Details of the Cateran Trail walks can be found on the Walk Highlands site.

 No trip to Scotland is really complete without a trip to a distillery.
 Locally there is Edradour situated between Alyth and Pitlochry, famed for being the smallest traditional distillery in Scotland making single malt by hand.
 The Famous Grouse Experience offers tours at their Glenturret distillery and some of the most famous whiskys in the world are created in Speyside which can be reached easily from Alyth.

 There is plenty of fishing in the Alyth area from stocked lochs for trout fishing at Ledyatt and Butterstone to river fishing for trout and salmon on the Rivers Ericht, Isla and Tay.